railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_lots.rst

   products.
 This corresponds, for example, to the pallet numbers on which several different products are stocked.

-These lots can be encoded on all stock moves and, specifically, on goods-in lines, internal moves and product deliveries.
+These lots can be encoded onto all stock moves and, specifically, on goods-in lines, internal moves and product deliveries.

 .. figure:: images/picking_form_line.png